Ericzhouhy/CMPT353-Final-Project/Readme.md

 The 14100287-eng.zip, 14100287-SDMX.zip, and covid19-download.csv are in the folder 'Resource Files' All the output we produce in data processing and data cleaning, and data analyzing are provided in the folder 'Result Files'

-How to get all files in the 'Result Files' folder from scratch(code that uses models with randomized algorithms will produce slightly different files):
+How to get all results and generate files in the 'Result Files' folder from scratch(code that uses models with randomized algorithms will produce slightly different files):
 1. Ensure that 'python' command invokes python 3.10, or replace each 'python' command below with one that does so, for example 'python3'
 2. Ensure all required packages/libraries are installed
 3. Navigate to the 'Resource Files' folder.
 Unzip 'data_since_1977.7z' into 'data_since_1977.csv', leave it in the 'Resource Files' folder